| [History

 Fifth Fraternal Convention of the Pan American Lung Kong Tin Yee

-Havana, Cuba in 1958, a proposal to establish a worldwide Lung Kong
+Association held in Havana, Cuba in 1958, a proposal to establish a worldwide Lung Kong

 association was passed and adopted.